SethTenenbaum/drummy/README.md

 # Drummy

-Drummy is a research project that uses TensorFlow to generate new drum sounds based on existing samples and user-controlled parameters.
-For example, take 80% of snare samples and combine them with 20% of high hat samples and generate a new drum hit.
-The project consists of three main components: feature extraction, neural network training, and sound synthesis.
+Drummy is a research project leveraging TensorFlow to generate new drum sounds from existing samples based on user-defined parameters.
+For instance, you can create a new drum hit by combining 80% snare samples with 20% high hat samples.
+Another example is blending 808 bass drums with boom bap samples to produce a unique 808 boom bap sound.
+The project encompasses three main components: feature extraction, neural network training, and sound synthesis.

 ## Project Structure